13Health exams and chest X-rays

 The exam may feel like a comprehensive physical exam (height and weight, blood pressure, eye exam, urinalysis, blood test, etc.).
 You may also have to take a chest X-ray.

 The panel physician will not tell you whether they think you meet the health requirement–the results and recommendation will be submitted directly to the Department of Home Affairs for assessment.
 Now you just have to wait!
-If you don’t get your eVisa by email, read section 9 for two alternative options to check the status of your application.
+If you don’t get your evisa by email, read section 9 for two alternative options to check the status of your application.

 Previous chapter Next chapter